 Contact us if you would like to enquire about hiring the Stables as a wedding venue.
 We can help with staff to manage the day and we can provide the names of recommended caterers who we know will do a good job for you.
 See this page for more information.

 Photos from 2015 kayak symposium held at the Old Brewery, Cromarty

 Cromarty Arts Trust is recognised as a Scottish Charity number SC003018

-For a copy of the most recent Cromarty Arts Trust Annual Report, please contact the office on 01381 600354 or download a copy here.
+To download a copy of the most recent Cromarty Arts Trust Annual Report, please click on this link or, for further information, phone us on 01381 600354.

 The Arts Trust flat at the Stables, Cromarty is now available to rent.
 See details on Home page.
 Full Story...